ldiw-legacy/LDIR-Mobile/Readme.md

-# Let's Do It: World Cleanup Day! #
+# Let's Do It: World Cleanup Day! ♻️

-Over 16M trash heroes have cleaned up more than 500 000 tonnes of trash in 100+ countries, saving lives, improving health & reducing costs.
+Over 16M trash heroes have cleaned up more than 500 000 tonnes of trash in 100+ countries! 😃

 We are now building a World Cleanup mapping app and platform to scale up the movement and inspire the next 100s of Millions to join the World Cleanup Day on **15th of September 2018**.

+Getting rid of trash once and for all will save lives, improve health & reduce costs.
+Let's do it!

 ![World Cleanup Day](https://www.letsdoitworld.org/wp-content/uploads/2017/04/header.png)
 ![World Cleanup Day](https://www.letsdoitworld.org/wp-content/uploads/2017/04/content.png)